Accessibility

 Author

-Taoti is a creative agency hell-bent on using its 20 years in the game developing strategies, websites and apps to help organizations do what they do, but better.
-Reach out…
+Taoti is a creative agency hell-bent on using its almost 30 years in the game developing strategies, websites and apps to help organizations do what they do, but better.
+Reach…

 At Taoti Creative, we’ve had the opportunity to work with many D.C. area clean water agencies, including DC Water, Fairfax Water, Loudoun Water, and ongoing projects for the Washington Suburban Sanitary Commission and Alexandria Renew.
 While each of these organizations has a shared purpose of supplying clean drinking water and/or sanitary sewer services, each has a unique brand and focus.
 We wanted to share some of the UX lessons we have learned on these important projects.